I get called a lot of things. Sam the Bug Man, Sam the Science Man, Sam the Junior Landcare Guy, Bug Guy; you get the gist…

 Sometimes here at Junior Landcare, strange things keep us up at night.
 Sometimes, those things are fun, like going on spotlight walks and surveying nocturnal animals, other times, it can be a bit trickier, like wondering how we can do better.
 I’m going to be helping the team out with some thoughts and ideas as we progress with a review of our Learning Centre.

-Right now we are conducting a Junior Landcare Educator Survey and we would love your feedback on how you plan your programs and access resources.
+Recently, we conducted a Junior Landcare Educator Survey and invited your feedback on how you plan your programs and access resources.
 Your feedback will help us know what gaps we could fill, what resources we could create and what you would like to see in an Educator Hub.

-So like a student who is bringing the draft of their work to the teacher, for critique, feedback and improvement, we are asking for your input.
+So like a student who is bringing the draft of their work to the teacher, for critique, feedback and improvement, we asked for your input.
 After we have looked at the survey results we would love to invite you to a webinar to find out more about what you do and how you access resources, so please keep your eye out for that and I hope to see you ‘round the traps.
-You can get involved – take the Junior Landcare Survey by 14 May (closes midnight AEST).